Sigmmma/c20/src/content/h1/tags/actor/readme.md

   Vennobennu: Field documentation
   gbMichelle: Reversing actor type aliases
   Elefant: Researching sentinel actor type behaviour
+  Kornman: Providing actor type definition structure
+  Conscars: Reversing actor type definitions
+  zatarita: Reversing actor type definitions
 ---
 ...

+# Actor type definitions
+There are 16 [actor types](#tag-field-type).
+Each actor type maps to one of 13 unique _actor type definitions_ which are hardcoded and contain a combination of basic settings and references to game code implementing the particular behaviours of that actor type.
+Some actor types use the same definition, like monitor and sentinel.

+Each actor type definition has a unique way to decide on [one of 14 actions](~ai#actions).
+It is difficult to understand how exactly each actor type definition differs without extensive testing and/or reverse engineering.
+It's known that there is a lot of similarity between their code, but that Flood units are the most unique.

+{% dataTable
+  dataPath="actor_type_definitions/actor_type_definitions"
+  id="actor-type-definitions"
+  linkCol=true
+  linkSlugKey="name"
+  columns=[
+    {name: "Name", key: "name"},
+    {name: "Race", key: "race"},
+    {name: "When to search at target", key: "when_to_search_at_target"}, {name: "When to search pursuit", key: "when_to_search_pursuit"}, {name: "Pursuit controller", key: "pursuit_controller"},
+    {name: "Swarm", key: "swarm"},
+    {name: "Known behaviours", key: "description"}
+  ]
+/%}

 # Structure and fields